Jim Penman

+David "Jim" Penman (born 25 May 1952) is an Australian businessman.
+He is the founder of Jim's Group, a franchising company specialising in lawn care services, established in 1989.

+Penman is also known for his publications and research on human culture, history, and epigenetics.
+His work, which is partly based on studies funded by him at La Trobe University, examines the influence of genetics, epigenetics, and environmental factors on human behavior and societal development.

+In 2017, he founded the Institute for Social Neuroscience (ISN), a private research institute focused on epigenetics and human behavior.
+Penman has described his ideas as aligned with conservative liberalism and neoliberalism.

 Early life

-Penman's father, Tom Penman, worked in different roles, including academic with the University of Adelaide and Chief Engineer at Carlton United Breweries.
-His mother, Margaret Moxham, was a teacher from Scone, NSW, who met Tom at a Youth Hostel in Wales, whilst she was holidaying in the United Kingdom.
-The family emigrated to Australia in 1955 and eventually there were four children in the family: Lynne, David (Jim), Chris and Gill.
+Penman's mother, Margaret Moxham, was a teacher from Scone, NSW, who met Tom Penman at a Youth Hostel in Wales, while she was holidaying in the United Kingdom.
+The family emigrated to Australia in 1955 and eventually there were four children: Lynne, David (Jim), Chris and Gill.
+Tom Penman worked in different roles, including academic with the University of Adelaide and Chief Engineer at Carlton United Breweries.

 Education

-Penman attended Prince Alfred College in Adelaide, Sydney Church of England Grammar School and Melbourne Grammar, followed by an Honours Degree in sociology at La Trobe University.
+Penman attended Prince Alfred College in Adelaide, Sydney Church of England Grammar School and Melbourne Grammar, followed by an Honours Degree in history at La Trobe University.
 In 1974, Penman commenced PhD degree studies at La Trobe University, under the supervision of June Philipp, who was part of a network of ethnographic historians called "the Melbourne Group" The PhD thesis looked at character as a key to understanding history.
 Penman's thesis was initially rejected in 1981, although Penman's supervisor then suggested that he rewrite the methodology section of the thesis.
 Penman followed the suggestion, and the thesis was re-submitted in 1983 and subsequently accepted in April 1984, under the title 'Personality and Culture'.
 At the time, the thesis did not attract any scholarly attention.